-I can’t emphasize how important it is to get rid of the clothes that don’t fit or feel good.
-When I styled clients, they contorted every which way to keep clothes they disliked.
-I heard it all.
-“I spent too much money to get rid of it.”
+Getting rid of the clothes that don’t fit or feel good is key to creating your personal style.
+When I styled clients, I watched as they contorted to try to keep clothes they disliked.
+“But, I spent too much money to get rid of it.”
 “I’ll fit into it someday.”
 “My mother-in-law gave it to me, she’ll be upset if I don’t keep it.”
-When you create these excuses, you fail to acknowledge the negative mindset attached to pieces that do not serve you.
+When you create excuses, you fail to acknowledge the negativity attached to the clothes that do not serve you.

-“When clothes don’t fit trash them, not you.”
+“When clothes don’t fit trash them, not you.” —Mel Robbins